cober2019/UnpackIPs/README.rst

 Description
 --------------

-IpRanges was designed for Network Engineer to quickly unpack IP ranges.
+UnpackIPs was designed for Network Engineer to quickly unpack IP ranges.
 The intention is to avoid spreadsheets, and other methods of IP importing.

 Install